daniel-whymark/whymark_cloudfront/README.md

 # whymark_cloudfront
-AWS functions to redirect cloud front traffic
+AWS Cloudfront functions to redirect/rewrite incoming traffic, for visitor friendliness and to retain SEO (where applicable).

+- Subdomains to apex
+- Legacy URIs